raku-community-modules/Path-Map/README.md

 Returns a `Path::Map::Match` object if the path matches a known template.

-The two main methods on the match object are:
+The two main methods on the `Path::Map::Match` object are:

   * handler